The name of this organization is The University at Buffalo Engineering and Applied Sciences Alumni Association (the EAA).

 Voting.
 Each Director is entitled to one vote on each matter appropriate for consideration by the Board of Directors.
 Corporate action to be taken by vote of the Board of Directors must be authorized by a majority of the votes cast.
 Any reference in these Bylaws to some other specified proportion of votes requires that action to be authorized by such proportion of the votes cast.

 Committees.
-Each Director not on the Executive Committee may be assigned to chair one or more standing committees, or to chair one or more ad hoc committees established by the President.
+Each Director may be assigned by the President to chair one or more standing committees or ad hoc committees.